Robert H. Stier, Jr.

 - Recognized by Chambers USA for Commercial Litigation (2014 - present)

 - Since 2013, recognized as a "Local Litigation Star" by Benchmark Litigation—the definitive guide to America’s leading litigation firms and attorneys.
-Recognized in the practices General Commercial and Product Liability.
+Recognized in the areas of Commercial Litigation and Product Liability

-- Since 2007, recognized in Super Lawyers in the practice of Intellectual Property Litigation.
+- Since 2007, recognized in Super Lawyers in the practice of Intellectual Property Litigation in Maine

 - Since 1991, included in The Best Lawyers in America® in the areas of IP Litigation and Patent Litigation